efamelody/efamelody.github.io/_posts/2024-06-30-Domino-Game.markdown

   6. Utility Functions:
       swapDomino: Swaps the elements of a tuple, flipping a domino to be played.

-##Installation
+## Installation

-You would need ghci downloaded into you machine which can be downloaded here, https://www.haskell.org/downloads/
+You would need ghci downloaded into you machine which can be downloaded here, [Haskell Platform](https://www.haskell.org/downloads/)

 ## Usage